-With 2019 coming to an end, you are likely well into your preparations for 2020.
-If you have found that you struggled to meet your business development goals for this past year, you may need to look at your plan for where it went wrong.
+With 2020 coming to an end, you are likely well into your 2021 sales planning and budgeting.
+If you have found that you struggled to meet your business development goals for for sales growth and new account development this past year, you may need to look at your plan for where it went wrong.

 - Have you defined and prioritized the industries whose needs fit with your product/offer?
 Have you segmented markets within each industry by those that best fit with your product/offer and by the size, geography, etc. where you can most effectively sell, implement, and provide after-market support services?

 - Have you identified the decision makers or key centers of influence in each segment and the criteria they use for purchasing decisions?

 - Is your messaging compelling and does it successfully represent your product/offer to the market?
 Does it clearly separates your product/offer from competitors?
 Is your messaging is directed to the decision makers and/or key influencers in the targeted markets, and is it consistent with their buying criteria?

 - Have you defined your goals for new customers and related sales.
 Are you able to define the average Lifetime Value for a new customer?

 - Have you identified the most effective marketing and media programs to introduce your company to the targeted markets/prospects to secure new opportunities?
 They may include:

 - Are you able to quantify and link the results that you expect to produce from each marketing/media program to your new business development goals?
 Such as:

 - The number of qualified sales ready leads required to secure the goaled new accounts and related sales volume.